-The Normal Parish By-Laws of the Russian Orthodox Church outside Russia (ROCOR) ("the By-Laws") provide for a Parish Council consisting of the rector and other assigned clergy, and such lay members as are elected at the Annual General Meeting (AGM) of the parish.
+The Normal Parish By-Laws of the Russian Orthodox Church Outside Russia (ROCOR) ("the By-Laws") provide for the parish to be administered by a Parish Council consisting of the rector, any other assigned clergy, and such lay members as are elected at the Annual General Meeting (AGM) of the parish.
 The By-Laws indicate that five lay members of the Parish Council in should be elected, addition to a Warden and a Head Sister.

 The rules governing parish membership are set out in the By-Laws.
 A person may become a member of a ROCOR parish if they are an Orthodox Christian, have reached the age of 18 years, pay the established membership dues, make their confession and take Holy Communion not less than once a year, live in a manner befitting an Orthodox Christian, and tend to the moral and economic welfare of the parish.

-Parish membership has its roots in decisions of the All-Russian Church Council of 1917.
+Parish membership has its roots in decisions of the 1917-18 Local Council of the Russian Orthodox Church.
 This Council, the first of its kind in over 200 years, introduced many important changes with a view to invigorating the life of the Russian Orthodox Church.
 The Normal Parish By-Laws are an important part of this legacy.

 Parish membership is something quite distinct from church attendance, or even participation in the sacramental life of the church.
 Membership makes it possible for a person to be involved in formal parish decision-making at various levels.
 A person cannot serve on the Parish Council, for example, without first becoming a parish member.